Policy Regarding Geocaching

 Approximately 4 miles of hiking trails offer a true nature experience at San-Lee Park.
 The trails wind along the two lakes and through the woods, offering great fishing spots, access to an array of wildflowers, and many great views.
 There is no cost.
 The Nature Trails are open year round during park operational hours at no cost.
 Map 1 & Map 2.

 Over the years, Boy & Girl Scout projects have provided San-Lee Park with many needed improvements.
 A new bridge for the meadow, amphitheater, and trails are examples of scout projects.
 There is also a new roof on the valve house located on the lake and renovation of the ampitheatre at the paddle boat dock.
 Cost of building materials for projects is covered through donations and guidelines are regulated by the Boy & Girl Scouts of America.
 Build your future & make a lasting impression!
 Join the scouts to help your community!
 Program Dates Year Round

-Campsite rentals are available during park operational hours.
-A driver’s license or similar identification is required for registration.
+Campsite rentals are available by reservation only.
+A driver’s license is required for registration.
 Sites are available on a first come, first serve basis.
-Reservations are not taken.
-For additional information, please call 919-776-6221.
+For additional information, please call 919-776-6221 Ext.
+4.